 Daniela Baban Hurrle

 Daniela began working in higher education in 2005, and has spent the last 11 years at SUNY Cortland.
-She earned her Bachelor’s from Edinboro University of Pennsylvania, her Master’s from Gannon University and a Certificate of Advanced Studies in Immigration Law from The City College of New York.
+She earned her Bachelor’s from Edinboro University of Pennsylvania, her Master’s from Gannon University and a Certificate of Advanced Studies in Immigration Law from CUNY.
 Daniela grew up in the capital of the Republic of Moldova, a city called Chisinau.
-She moved to the United States to attend high school in Pennsylvania.
+She moved to the United States to continue her education.

-Daniela provides visa advisement to all international students, including exchange and visiting students.
-Daniela serves as a Designated School Official overseeing SUNY Cortland’s compliance with federal regulations pertaining to student visas and SEVIS records.
-She also manages the international student orientation, academically advises international students, coordinates social media and contributes to bringing students from around the globe to campus.
+Daniela leads international partnership development, education abroad, dual diploma programs and provides visa advisement to all international students, including exchange, and visiting students.
+Daniela serves as a PDSO and ARO overseeing SUNY Cortland’s compliance with federal regulations pertaining to student and scholar visas, and SEVIS records.
+She also contributes to campus internationalization, faculty and institutional collaborations, and bringing students from around the globe to SUNY Cortland.

 Assistant Director of Study Abroad

 Hugh earned an undergraduate degree in Film Studies & Production from Hofstra University, and a master’s degree in History from SUNY Cortland.
 He taught English to middle and elementary school students in Minamiaizu, Fukushima, Japan as part of the JET Programme, and previously worked for Kaplan International English in New York City and the Office of International Education & Global Initiatives at Binghamton University.